 Most of the hill stations in India were developed by the British, around a central mall, to get respite from the oppressive summer heat.
 Many have picturesque lakes as their focal point, making them excellent places for boating activities.
 One thing is for sure, you won't be short of things to do at any of the hill stations in India.
 You'll find them all over the country.
 And, to add to the adventure, it's possible to take a toy train ride up to some of them.
-This guide lists the most popular ones.
-Unfortunately, many of the hill stations have become crowded, especially during summer.
+This article lists the most popular ones.
+Unfortunately, many of the hill stations have become overcrowded, especially during summer.
 Hence, some quieter nearby alternatives have also been mentioned.

 Mussoorie, located around an hour from Derahdun in Uttarakhand, is a popular weekend destination for north Indians, as well as honeymooners.
 One of the reasons for Mussoorie's popularity is that it has a lot of facilities developed especially for tourists.
 Take a cable car to Gun Hill, enjoy a beautiful nature walk along Camel's Back Road, have a picnic at Kempty Falls, or ride a horse up to Lal Tibba (the highest peak in Mussoorie).
 Mussoorie also offers a superb view of the Himalayas.
-IRCTC offers a convenient two night weekend rail tour package from Delhi to Mussoorie.

 Shimla, Himachal Pradesh